Projects are incredibly fast-paced, with competing deadlines, limited resources, and interdependent tasks.

 Firstly, the team continuously optimizes the workflow, allowing conversations around different ways of working and viewpoints.

-Secondly, taking a visual approach to task management reduces the need for multiple meetings and emails to figure out what task is due next.
+Secondly, a visual board reduces unnecessary meetings and emails.
 When the team does meet, the focus is on upcoming work and potential blockers.

-Thirdly, teams can avoid bottlenecks and focus on high-quality work by limiting work in progress.
-As work is moved into execution, the team discusses who will take on the new tasks.
+Thirdly, teams can avoid bottlenecks and focus on high-quality work by limiting work in progress and assigning new tasks as soon as capacity is available.

 7. Hybrid Methods